 The 30 day challenge

 There is a different combination of 2 stretches for you to do each day.
-Instructions for each stretch are below.
-Make sure you hold the stretches for a full 30 seconds.
-You can get a printable copy of this chart by signing up for access to subscriber only content below.
+This chart shows you which 2 stretches to do each day and instructions for each stretch are given below.
+Make sure you hold the stretches for a full 30 seconds, in order to develop your flexibility.